sorry-cypress/sorry-cypress/README.md

 An open-source alternative to Cypress dashboard.

 - run cypress tests in parallel
-- upload failure screenshots to S3 buckets
+- upload failure screenshots to S3 bucket
 - browse test results and failures screenshots
 - host on your own infrastructure